 Student Vocational Bursary Scheme

 The UKELA Vocational Bursary Fund is intended to enable students to undertake a period of vocational placement (such as an internship or externship) in the field of environmental law.
-The 2016 scheme is now closed for entries.
+The 2017 scheme will soon be open for entries..

 There were two winners of the UKELA Vocational Bursary Fund 2015.
 Jessica Allen attended a summer law school (SLS) on “International and European Environmental Law” organised by a regional group of the European Law Students Association (ELSA) called ELSA Salerno.
 The summer school was hosted by the University of Salerno in Italy from 6th to 10th July 2015.